Kore-Core/KORE/doc/init.md

 as this password is security critical to securing the wallet should the wallet be enabled.

-If kored is run with the "-server" flag (set by default), and no rpcpassword is set, it will use a special cookie file for authentication.
-The cookie is generated with random content when the daemon starts, and deleted when it exits.
-Read access to this file controls who can access it through RPC.
+If kored is run with "-daemon" flag, and no rpcpassword is set, it will print a randomly generated suitable password to stderr.
+You can also generate one from the shell yourself like this:

-By default the cookie is stored in the data directory, but it's location can be overridden with the option '-rpccookiefile'.

-This allows for running kored without having to do any manual configuration.

-`conf`, `pid`, and `wallet` accept relative paths which are interpreted as relative to the data directory. `wallet` *only* supports relative paths.
+bash -c 'tr -dc a-zA-Z0-9 < /dev/urandom | head -c32 && echo'

+Once you have a password in hand, set rpcpassword= in /etc/kore/kore.conf

-For an example configuration file that describes the configuration settings, see `contrib/debian/examples/kore.conf`.
+For an example configuration file that describes the configuration settings, see contrib/debian/examples/kore.conf.

 3. Paths
 ---------------------------------

-3a) Linux

 All three configurations assume several paths that might need to be adjusted.

-Binary:              `/usr/bin/kored`
+Binary:              /usr/bin/kored
-Configuration file:  `/etc/kore/kore.conf`
+Configuration file:  /etc/kore/kore.conf
-Data directory:      `/var/lib/kored`
+Data directory:      /var/lib/kored
-PID file:            `/var/run/kored/kored.pid` (OpenRC and Upstart) or `/var/lib/kored/kored.pid` (systemd)
+PID file:            /var/run/kored/kored.pid (OpenRC and Upstart)
-Lock file:           `/var/lock/subsys/kored` (CentOS)
+                     /var/lib/kored/kored.pid (systemd)

 The configuration file, PID directory (if applicable) and data directory should all be owned by the kore user and group.
 It is advised for security